StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths: Introduction

 \section{Introduction}

-Large language models (LLMs) are increasingly deployed under strict constraints on memory bandwidth, energy consumption, and hardware throughput, making full-precision inference impractical at scale.
-Quantization of weights and activations has therefore become a key technique for efficient deployment.
-Although post-training quantization (PTQ) achieves competitive accuracy at 8-bit precision, its performance degrades sharply below 4 bits due to the heterogeneous distributions~\citep{ding2023efficiency}, motivating the use of quantization-aware training (QAT) \cite{frantar2023gptq, xiao2023smoothquant, liu2024llmqat}.
-QAT addresses this limitation by exposing models to quantization effects during training, allowing models to adapt to noise from discretization \cite{jacob2018integer}.
+Large language models (LLMs) are increasingly being deployed under strict constraints on memory bandwidth, energy consumption, and hardware throughput, making full-precision inference impractical at scale.
+As a result, model quantization has become a key tool for efficient deployment.
+Although post-training quantization (PTQ) achieves competitive accuracy at 8-bit precision, its performance degrades sharply below 4 bits due to heterogeneous data distributions~\citep{ding2023efficiency} among other challenges, motivating the use of quantization-aware training (QAT) \cite{frantar2023gptq, xiao2023smoothquant, liu2024llmqat} instead.
+QAT addresses this limitation by mimicking the errors experienced by the model during inference in training, such as discretization, computation loss, operator fusion/graph-level transformation loss, allowing the model to learn everything via backpropagation \cite{jacob2018integer}.

-\textbf{Quantization-aware training (QAT)} exhibits increasing optimization fragility as target bitwidths decrease, with both stability and accuracy becoming difficult to maintain at and below 4-bit precision \cite{du2024bitdistiller, panferov2025quest}.
-Recent studies attribute this instability to multiple interacting factors, including outlier-dominated distributions, sensitivity to quantizer scaling and clipping, complex optimizer–quantization interactions, and the accumulation of approximation errors across layers \cite{choi2018pact, esser2019lsq}.
-Although many methods attempt to mitigate these issues from different perspectives \citep{dsmm2024, efficientqat2025}, low-bit QAT remains unstable and often yields suboptimal performance.
-A key underlying reason is that existing approaches are unable to effectively resolve the fundamental mismatch between the discrete quantization process in the forward pass and continuous gradient-based optimization in the backward pass.
+\textbf{Quantization-aware training (QAT)} exhibits increased optimization fragility as target bitwidths decrease, with both stability and accuracy becoming difficult to maintain at and below 4-bit precision \cite{du2024bitdistiller, panferov2025quest}.
+Recent studies attribute this to multiple interacting factors, including outlier-dominated distributions, sensitivity to quantizer scaling and clipping, loss plateaus, lack of trainable parameters in standard activation functions, and accumulating approximation errors across layers \cite{choi2018pact, esser2019lsq, beyondoutliers2025}.
+In spite of the many attempts to mitigate these from different angles \citep{dsmm2024, efficientqat2025}, low-bit QAT for LLMs often remains unstable and yields suboptimal performance; a key underlying reason is that existing approaches are unable to effectively resolve the fundamental mismatch between the non-differentiable quantization operator in the forward pass and continuous gradient-based optimization in the backward pass.